sgbyteninja/mlops-fraud-detection/README.md

 ## Notes

-- The Drift Watchdog automatically monitors S3 for new monthly CSV files.
+- The Drift Watchdog automatically monitors S3 for new weekly CSV files.
+- All incoming API requests are collected locally** in a CSV log and uploaded once per week** to S3.
+- Retraining uses the last 4 weeks of data for model updates.
 - If drift is detected, the retraining pipeline runs and logs metrics to MLflow.
 - Models and metrics are backed up to S3 after each retraining.
 - Ensure your AWS credentials are valid and the specified S3 bucket exists.